respoke/respoke-sdk-ios/README.md

     --allow-file-access-from-files \
     ./RespokeSDKTests/WebTestBot/index.html &

-2) Once the file has loaded, append your local username to the URL to match what Android Studio will search for as the tests run:
+2) Once the file has loaded, append your local username to the URL to match what XCode will search for as the tests run:

-    file:///respoke-android-sdk/respokeSDK/WebTestBot/index.html#?un=mymacusername
+    file:///respoke-sdk-ios/RespokeSDKTests/WebTestBot/index.html#?un=mymacusername

 3) Run the SDK test cases